ysalihtuncel/UnityAdsAdmobAds/README.md

 # UnityAdsAdmobAds
-Unity Ads and Admob Ads same time
+##Unity Ads and Admob Ads same time

+##Required
+###Unity Advertisement 4.1.3
+###GoogleMobileAds-v7.0.0.unitypackage

+A script that allows Unity Ads and Admob to be used together.
+It is not waterfall or meditation.
+In order to use this, you must have the Advertisment and GoogleMobileAds plugins in your Unity project.

-# Usage:
+## Usage:
-Initialize SRTAdManager with:
+###Initialize SRTAdManager with:

 	SRTAdManager.Initialize(
 		BannerAD, //Banner Ad type Unity or Admob